sunpy/sunpy/docs/guide/data_types/timeseries.rst

 A word of caution: many data sources provide little to no meta data so this variable might be empty.
 The meta data is described in more detail later in this guide.
 Similarly there are properties for getting `~sunpy.timeseries.GenericTimeSeries.columns` as a list of strings, `~sunpy.timeseries.GenericTimeSeries.time` values and `~sunpy.timeseries.GenericTimeSeries.time_range` of the data.
-The actual data in a SunPy TimeSeries object is accessible through the `~sunpy.timeseries.GenericTimeSeries.data` attribute.
+The actual data in a **sunpy** TimeSeries object is accessible through the `~sunpy.timeseries.GenericTimeSeries.data` attribute.
 The data is implemented as a Pandas `~pandas.DataFrame`, so to get a look at what data you have available use:

 .. code-block:: python